featured image

 continue

-The error handling philosophy here is important: a single bad parameter definition is logged and skipped, but it does not abort the entire batch.
+The error handling philosophy here matters: a single bad parameter definition is logged and skipped, but it doesn’t abort the entire batch.
 The remaining parameters still run.

 if mode == "matrix":